vvaradha591/Attacking-a-Quantum-Channel/README.md

 # Attacking-a-Quantum-Channel
-The requirements.txt file should list all Python libraries that your notebooks depend on, and they will be installed using:
+The requirements.txt file lists all Python libraries that the notebook depend on, you can install it by typing the command:

 pip install -r requirements.txt